gt-28/atom/atom-config.md

 ## Download URL
-Go to https://github.com/atom/atom/releases/ and find the latest stable release and then download `atom-x64-windows.zip` file
+Go to https://github.com/atom/atom/releases/ and find the latest stable release and then download `atom-x64-windows.zip` file for Windows or `atom-mac.zip` for Mac OS

 ## Use atom as a default program after an update
 1. Open Atom